Canadian Awards for Planning Excellence

 Fees

 There is no cost to apply.
-This program is supported by dedicated volunteers on the Jury and CIP staff.
+This program is offered as a core member benefit, supported by dedicated volunteers on the Jury and CIP staff.

 Submission Process